 Ichimoku Indicator

-Ichimoku is a Japanese charting technique that was created before by a Japanese newspaper writer, with the pen name of Ichimoku Sanjin.
+Ichimoku is a Japanese charting method that was developed before by a Japanese newspaper writerjournalisteditor, with the pen name known of as Ichimoku Sanjin.

-- Ichimoku means 'a glance' or 'one look'
+- Ichimoku means: 'a glance' or 'a look'

-- Hyo is the Japanese word for "chart"
+- Hyo is the Japanese word/term for "chart"

 Calculation

-This indicator consists of five lines drawn using the midpoints of previous highs & lows.
-The five lines are calculated as follows:
+This indicator consists of five lines drawn using the midpoints of previous highs and lows.
+The 5 lines are calculated as follows:

-3) Chikou Span: Lagging Span: Green Colored Line Today's closing trading price drawn 26 price periods behind
+3) Chikou Span: Lagging Span: Green Colored Line Today's closing price drawn 26 price periods behind

 4) Senkou Span A: Leading Span A = (Tenkan Sen + Kijun Sen) / 2, plotted 26 price periods ahead